 "The weight is particularly good for people who deal with anxiety, and the memory foam eyepieces prevent pressure on the eyelids or face, thus encouraging REM sleep," says Dr. Schweig.
 "The material is soft yet durable and is made of a snag-free material so it holds up over time."

-Last, but importantly, it comes with free shipping and a 60-day money-back guarantee.
+Last, but importantly, it comes with free shipping.

 What to Look for in a Sleep Mask